Ryūtarō Nagai

-Biography
+Early life and education

 Nagai was born in Kanazawa, Ishikawa Prefecture, where his father had been a samurai in the service of the Maeda clan.
 Nagai studied at a middle school run by Doshisha University and the Kansei Gakuen and converted to Unitarianism in 1901.
 He was a devout Christian, and read the Bible every day.
 He studied at the School of Politics and Economics at Waseda University, where he was highly influenced by Abe Isoo and the concept of "Christian-Socialism" and with Abe's assistance he secured a scholarship to study at Manchester College within Oxford University in England for further studies.
 He returned to graduate from Waseda with a degree in Colonial Studies, and with the assistance of Ōkuma Shigenobu obtained a post there as a teacher.
 He also edited Shin Nippon, a monthly magazine that was a mouthpiece for Okuma's political views.
 In 1912, Nagai wrote optimistically about the possibility of large-scale Japanese settlement on under-developed agricultural lands in Korea.